swissup/swissup.github.io/m2/extensions/pdf-invoices/known-issues.md

 [issue on Github](https://github.com/magento/magento2/issues/26882).

 As we use the `$order` variable to generate download PDF link it stopped to work too.
-The fix will be available in Magento 2.4.0.
-Meanwhile, it can be fixed using legacy mode for email templates.
+The issue was fixed in Magento 2.3.6/2.4.0.
+For older versions, it can be fixed using legacy mode for email templates.

 When using [Email Templates](/m2/extensions/email-templates/) module, it can be done